The cost of divorce in Australia depends on different factors. Some of the expenses you may face include:

 Pro tip: Consider options for child support and spousal maintenance.
 This financial support can be crucial for ex-partners with financial concerns.

 Spousal maintenance can be a crucial part of a property settlement.
 However, this financial support forms part of the receiving party’s taxable income.
-Maintenance is tax deductible for the paying party.
-Child support and custody payments are not tax deductible and are not considered part of your taxable income.
+Maintenance is tax-deductible for the paying party.
+Child support and custody payments are not tax-deductible and are not considered part of your taxable income.

 Superannuation